green-coding-solutions/website/content/co2-formulas.md

                     </div>
                     <p></p>
                     <img class="ui large floated right rounded bordered image" src="/img/co2-formulas/boundaries_network_emissions.webp">
+                    <p>When you want to quantify the cost of transferring an amount of data through the internet you would need to measure at every hop of the packet and add up cost for routers, cables, tranmission towers etc.</p>
+                    <p>Since this measurement data is not available a heuristic is used that estimates the cost of all this network equipment the data has to flow through based on the actual transferred amount of data in GB.</p>
                     <p>When you have the value already in GB you can just convert them with a constant factor to kWh.</p>
                     <p>As you might suggest this seemingly easy formula makes a lot of assumptions and uses a lot of averages.</p>
                     <p>Typically these approaches either follow a top down approach by looking at the electricity bill of a telecom provider and then the network transmission reporting to divide the two numbers.</p>
                     <p>Other approaches are to really trace the path of some sample packets and look at every piece of network equipment on the way and then on its power draw for the transmission only.</p>
                     <p>There are also other approaches but all have downsides and upsides.
 The number of <strong>0.06 kWh / GB</strong> is already a mix with the idea to get the best out of all of these approaches.</p>
-                    <p>The study linked in the Source down below also notes that through advances in efficiency the electric intesity drops by around a half every 2 years and suggests that an extrapolation for the coming years might be a valid assumption.
+                    <p>The study linked in the source [1] down below also notes that through advances in efficiency the electric intesity drops by around a half every 2 years and suggests that an extrapolation for the coming years might be a valid assumption.
 This would bring the value in <strong>2023</strong> down to a <strong>0.00375 kWH / GB</strong></p>
                     <p>However this model is not without critique, as the real nature of network devices to date is that they consume 80% of their peak capacity already in idle mode.
 The rest is a proportional factor according to the usage of the possible bandwidth.
-Many models have been proposed to better attribute this reality on the real electricity cost for application that uses the network, however time-share or data-share models all have different downsides.
-Source: [Daniel Schien, Paul Shabajee, Chris Preist.
-“Rethinking Allocation in High-Baseload Systems: A Demand-Proportional Network Electricity Intensity Metric.”](https://github.com/intarchboard/e-impact-workshop-public/blob/main/papers/Schien_Rethinking-Allocation-v2.pdf)</p>
+Many models have been proposed to better attribute this reality on the real electricity cost for application that uses the network, however time-share or data-share models all have different downsides [2].
                     <p>We deciced to use the linear approach of network transfer attribution to power consumption in our tools as it bests incentives the user to keep the network traffic to a minimum.
 No matter which current known calculation method is used it will be inaccurate still and none of the current methods can reliably incorporate the real costs of provisioning new hardware for bandwith increase back in time to the pool of applications that tipped the providers to increase the bandwith.</p>
                     <h3>Included Network parts</h3>
                     <p>The important point to note with this number is which parts of the network are included.
 In the picture on the right you see the included parts. <strong>Only the Access Network and the IP core network is included</strong>, which means the connection between datacenters and telecom providers.</p>